 DISCOVER THE BEST TOURS IN ATHENS!

 Discover the best tours in Athens and book the one that meets your interests the most!

 At first, on the site of the museum, was the palace of King Otto, the first king of Greece.
 Then, it became the residence of Alexander Contostavlos, a rich Athenian merchant.
 However, in 1854, a fire completely destroyed the original building.

-The present Neoclassical construction was built with the designs of the architect Francois Boulanger.
-Designed from the beginning as a parliamentary building, it had two amphitheaters, one for the parliamentary meetings and another for the meeting of the Senate.
+The present Neoclassical construction was built with the designs of the architect François Florimond Boulanger.
+Designed from the beginning as a parliamentary building, it had two amphitheaters, one for the meetings of the and another for the meeting of the Senate.

-Its collection covers the modern periods of the Greek history, from the 15th till the 20th century.
-In particular, there are flags, weaponry, furniture, folk costumes, personal items of historical Greek figures and pieces of everyday life.
+Its collection covers the modern periods of Greek history, from the 15th to the 20th century.
+In particular, there are flags, weaponry, furniture, folk costumes, personal items of historical Greek figures and pieces of everyday life exhibited inside.

 At the yard of the Historical Museum, stand three impressive statues: